 ASL possesses a centrally managed, Common Core Standards based curriculum with objectives and outcomes that are carefully defined.
 Individual instructors then have the responsibility to expand and enhance the basic curriculum by augmenting it with current resources and practices.
 The curriculum is under continual content and quality review.

-Courses at American School of Leadership are offered in Math, Science, Literature, Composition and Social Studies.
+Courses at American School of Leadership are offered in Mathematics, Science, Language Arts and Social Studies.
 Additionaly, we offer special Career courses in Preparatory Business and Technology.
 However, students are required to complete general education requirements that are described in greater detail in the programs section.

 To accommodate student and faculty needs, American School of Leadership offers its library services online.
 This online distribution of information is well suited to the needs of today’s knowledge worker and offers a functional version of the types of information systems our students and faculty will be expected to use throughout their careers.